ContextLogic Inc. (WISH): What Top Wall Street Players are saying

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for WISH is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.

-Raw Stochastic average of ContextLogic Inc. in the period of last 50 days is set at 41.35%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 56.12%.
-In the last 20 days, the company’s Stochastic %K was 53.74% and its Stochastic %D was recorded 57.60%.
+Raw Stochastic average of ContextLogic Inc. in the period of last 50 days is set at 39.25%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 3.45%.
+In the last 20 days, the company’s Stochastic %K was 27.56% and its Stochastic %D was recorded 40.45%.

-Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -32.48%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -58.08%, alongside a downfall of -84.56% for the period of the last 12 months.
-The shares increased approximately by -7.89% in the 7-day charts and went down by 1.94% in the period of the last 30 days.
-Common stock shares were lifted by -23.91% during last recorded quarter.
+If we look into the earlier routines of ContextLogic Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -35.05%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -60.85%, alongside a downfall of -83.76% for the period of the last 12 months.
+The shares increased approximately by -5.16% in the 7-day charts and went down by 1.51% in the period of the last 30 days.
+Common stock shares were lifted by -20.16% during last recorded quarter.